netdata/learn/docs/agent/health/notifications/rocketchat.md

 ```

 The keywords `systems`, `databases`, `marketing`, `development` are RocketChat channels (they should already exist).
-Both public and private channels can be used, even if they differ from the channel configured in yout RocketChat incomming webhook.
+Both public and private channels can be used, even if they differ from the channel configured in your RocketChat incoming webhook.